 It can help retain customers and convenient potential customers.

-As well as business cards, you can have letter headed paper printed that includes your company details including logo and tagline, and contact details.
+As well as business cards, you can have printed letterheaded paper that includes your company details logo, tagline, and contact details.

-You can also print compliment slips, brochures and flyers, and a host of other promotional material.
+You can also print compliment slips, brochures, flyers, and other promotional material.

 You can add catalogues to upsell products to your existing clients, too.